apache/fluo-recipes/docs/export-queue.md

 to export that data to another system.
 For example Fluo could be running cluster A, continually transforming a large data set, and exporting data to Accumulo tables on cluster B.  The tables on cluster B would service user queries.
-This recipe could be used to export to systems other than Accumulo, like Redis, Elasticsearch, MySQL, etc.
+Fluo Recipes has built in support for [exporting to Accumulo][3], however recipe could be used to export to systems other than Accumulo, like Redis, Elasticsearch, MySQL, etc.

 Exporting data from Fluo is easy to get wrong which is why this recipe exists.
 To understand what can go wrong consider the following example observer